NetzwergX/netzwergx.github.io/_posts/2013-02-21-note-to-self-literal-is-now-raw.md

 ---
 title: "Note to myself: `literal` is now `raw`"
 layout: article
-categories: ["Notes to myself"]
+categories: [en, "Notes to self"]
 tags: [jekyll, blog, github-pages]
+lang: en
 ---
 As of the last update to GitHub Pages, the `literal` tag is now `raw`.
-Today I wanted to start on a new series of blog entries, called "Notes to myself".
-The "Notes to myself" series of blog articles is a series of brief facts, tricks and code snippets that I consider to be useful, memorable and don't want to forget.
+Today I wanted to start on a new series of blog entries, called "Notes to self".
+The "Notes to self" series of blog articles is a series of brief facts, tricks and code snippets that I consider to be useful, memorable and don't want to forget.

 The first entry of this new series is about [GitHub Pages](http://pages.github.com).